 Section 10.
 The Employer agrees to provide 20 working days advance notice to the Federation of any employee layoff, along with an opportunity to comment on the layoff.

 Section 11.
-The Employer shall allow a maximum of 18 employees release time for Federation members to attend the MFPE Annual Conference with prior management approval for time off.
+The Employer shall allow a maximum of 24 employees release time for Federation members to attend the MFPE Annual Conference with prior management approval for time off.
+The President of the Local shall submit the list of approved attendees to the Director of Human Resources, or designee, in advance.

 Section 12.
 The Federation shall be granted the opportunity to provide membership information to union represented positions during new employee orientation or the onboarding process.